Amelia Moore: Early life

-Boxing career
+Amateur career

 Moore first became interested in boxing in 2006 when she attended a self-defense kickboxing class in Portland, Maine.
 The instructor, who ran a boxing gym, approached her at the conclusion of the class to ask about Moore's athletic background.
 Moore was unable to afford the commute to train at the time, but began researching boxing and its training requirements.
 By the end of junior year, however, she had secured a vehicle and was able to travel to train with Joey Gamache at his gym in Lewiston, Maine.

 Unable to receive training at the Naval Academy, Moore found a coach in nearby Millersville, Maryland.
 When her school obligations were complete, she would run over a mile to her vehicle, which she was not allowed to have as a first-year student, and drive the 20 minutes to train.
 Moore competed in her first USA Boxing fight on 5 February 2011, the day after her 21st birthday.

+In 2015, after completing only 14 official fights, Moore made the 2016 Summer Olympics qualifying tournament but had to withdraw before it began due to illness.

 In 2016 at age 27, Moore won the 2017 National Golden Gloves Championship in women's 141-lb weight class.
 She won gold medals at the Elite National Championships and National PAL that same year, and in 2018 was a top finisher in the European Boxing Confederation's International Boxing Tournament, or "Boxam."
 Moore won her second national title in December 2021 at the USA Boxing National Championships and won a bronze medal in 2022 the Continental Championships in Guayaquil, Ecuador.

-Olympic runs

-Moore qualified as an alternate for the 2020 US women's boxing team but was not able to travel to Tokyo due to coronavirus restrictions.

-In 2015, after completing only 14 official fights, Moore made the 2016 Summer Olympics qualifying tournament but had to withdraw before it began due to illness.
-In 2020, she was an alternate for Tokyo team member Rashida Ellis, but was unable to travel to the games because of COVID-19 restrictions.
+In 2020, she was an alternate for Tokyo Olympics team member Rashida Ellis, but was unable to travel to the Games because of COVID-19 restrictions.

+Professional career

+Moore made her professional boxing debut on 2 November 2024 at Mohegan Sun Casino in Uncasville, Connecticut, defeating Michaele Nogue over four-rounds by unanimous decision.
+At the same venue, she knocked out Michelle Cook in the second round of their scheduled four-round contest on 15 April 2025.

+In her third pro-fight she secured a unanimous decision win over Victoria Mason in a six-round bout at Foxwoods Resort Casino in Mashantucket, Connecticut, on 11 October 2025.

+Moore won the vacant NABF female lightweight title with a unanimous decision success against Bonnie Hunter at North Shore Music Theatre in Beverly, Massachusetts, on 28 March 2026.

+She challenged WBC and WBO female lightweight champion Caroline Dubois at The O2 Arena in London, England, on 29 August 2026, losing by unanimous decision.